Anjellyrika/the-scorched-earth-files/README.md

-# the-scorched-earth-files
+# 🔥 The Scorched Earth Files

-Source code for the official Scorched Earth TTRPG wiki site.
+This is the repo for the official Scorched Earth TTRPG wiki site, made with **SvelteKit** and styled with **Tailwind CSS**.

+⚠ **This project is still a work in progress**.

+The next goal is to integrate a CMS for dynamic, collaborative editing!

 ## 📜 License